kp1129/d8picker-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/kp1129/d8picker-fe/blob/master/README.md) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.